seerajakonnur/Machine-Learning-and-Computational-Biology/Reassortment_Prediction_Avian_Influenza/Readme.md

 In addition to classification, a Graph Attention Network (GAT) is used to model segment-level relationships and characterize attention-guided segment compatibility patterns associated with reassortment.
 A genetic algorithm module is used to explore biologically plausible reassortant candidates.

 This work was accepted at the NeurIPS 2025 2nd Workshop on Foundation Models for Life Sciences (FM4LS).
+[OpenReview Paper](https://openreview.net/forum?id=uGrHjgDbBF)

 ![Alt text](assets/to_use_reassortment_image.png)